-The below paragraph focused on how BAU is implementing SDGs within the university strategy reflecting on SDG9, by integrating SDG9 into the university courses, fostering innovation and entrepreneurship, and mapping research to the SDG9, and strengthening local and global partnerships for SDG9.
+The following text is discusses how BAU is implementing the SDGs within the university strategy.
+By integrating SDG9 into the university courses, fostering innovation and entrepreneurship, mapping research to the SDG9, and strengthening local and global partnerships for SDG9, BAU is able to advance research on and practical implementation of SDG 9.